tramlinehq/docs/docs/integrations/distribution/play_store.md

 ![](/img/build-integration.png)

-To automate the release of your android app to the Play Store using Tramline, you'll need to grant it access to your Google Play Console account by providing a Service Account JSON key file.
+To automate the release of your Android app to the Play Store using Tramline, you'll need to grant it access to your Google Play Console account by providing a Service Account JSON key file.

 <img height="500" src="/img/play-store-connect.png" width="500"/>